Is a Correction Looming Ahead for Ideanomics Inc. (IDEX)

 Sponsored

-The average price from analysts is $2.00, which is $1.32 above the current price.
 IDEX currently public float of 467.38M and currently shorts hold a 13.70% ratio of that float.
-Today, the average trading volume of IDEX was 6.40M shares.
+Today, the average trading volume of IDEX was 6.54M shares.

 IDEX’s Market Performance